(Formerly known as Department of Management, Marketing & Management Information Systems)

 The School of Business and Public Administration (SBPA), Department of Business Management’s Bachelor of Science in Hospitality and Tourism Management is a 2 + 2 program.
 It requires either an Associates or Applied Associates of Science Degree in Hospitality Management or Hospitality and Tourism Management prior to entering the bachelor program.
 The degree program consists of a specific combination of hospitality management, business management and general education courses that will provide students with a sound working knowledge of not just hospitality management, but of management/leadership in general that will prepare them for professional level leadership positions in the hospitality industry.

 The BBA in Management is designed to prepare students for careers in business by presenting management concepts, techniques, and approaches as they apply to the leadership and operation of small, medium-size, and large or global enterprises.
 Emphases are placed on planning, organizing, decision-making, human resources management, leadership, operations management, and international business.
 This program requires the successful completion of 123 credits: 33 credits in the major requirement, 34 credits in general requirements and 56 in the ancillary requirements and electives.
-The Department also offers a Certificate in Procurement and Public Contracting, a Undergraduate Certificate in Nonprofit Leadership, as well as a Certificate in Entrepreneurship.

 Effective fall 2014, the Bachelor of Business Administration (B.B.A.) in the following areas was discontinued for new and incoming transfer students: